 To provide for the health, safety, and wellbeing of students and employees and for the preservation of district resources and property, the Executive Director shall establish a District Wide Safety Plan for the school district, in accordance with Commissioner’s Regulations and law.
 The District Safety Plan is created and developed based on the School Safety Plan which was created and established in collaboration with other schools in our building, operated by the New York City Department of Education (“NYC DOE”).
 The District Wide Safety Team reviews and edits the School Safety Plan annually.
 Members of each school are part of the Emergency Response Team.
 From our side, our School District Chief School Safety Officer is the Executive Director, and in his absence, is the Director of Operations.

-The team created plans for fire drills, soft lockdowns, Hold drills and hard lockdowns, as well as visitor controls.
+The team created plans for evacuation, lockdown, shelter-in, and hold drills, as well as visitor controls.
 In all cases, staff were provided guidance and policies through the Building Response Team(BRT) and Campus Safety Committee, who collaborated to refine and improve these practices.
 Providing an orderly plan for dealing with emergencies is an important component of the management of the schools on our campus and there are a range of emergencies.
 Through careful planning, the disastrous effects of an emergency can be minimized.

 The guiding principles for emergency management planning are protection of life first, then preservation of property, and restoration to normal activities.
 Mandates that influence planning and decision-making are included in the School Safety Plan, which shall be accessible in the school’s Main Office and can be requested via email.

-The following highlights key components of the Bridge Prep and the DOE’s District-Wide Safety Plan.
+The s key components of the Bridge Prep and the DOE’s District-Wide Safety Plan can be found below and includes changes made to Commissioner’s Regulation 155.17, adopted by the Board of Regents .

 SCHOOL SAFETY TEAM

-In addition to the Campus Safety Committee, Bridge Prep has appointed a School Safety Team consisting of, but not limited to, the Executive Director, Director of Operations, Director of Specialized Instruction, teachers, staff, and other representatives.
+In addition to the Campus Safety Committee, Bridge Prep has appointed a School Safety Team consisting of, but not limited to, the Executive Director, Director of Operations, Director of Teaching and Learning, teachers, staff, and other representatives.

 ADMINISTRATIVE REGULATIONS